DownrightNifty/cs-4380/README.md

 Run `ng serve`, then `nodemon backend/server.js` in a seperate terminal (so both servers can run simultaneously).

+TODO: Fix database <-> frontend connection when no Docker proxy server is running and they're on different ports.
+For now, using Docker for development is recommended.

 ## Deploy with Docker

 First, build the frontend: